ethnnnnn/COSMIC-VERTIGO/README.md

 ## Downloading
 To get the game on your own device, you need a couple things:
-1. The latest zipped release from the Releases tab (unzip it on your computer please).
+1. The latest zipped release from the [Releases tab](https://github.com/ethnnnnn/COSMIC-VERTIGO/releases) (unzip it on your computer please).
-2. Java 21 or newer installed on your device.
+2. Java 21 or newer installed on your device

 Assuming you have those things, follow the directions according to your operating system below: